felipeisaule/felipeisaule.github.io/publications.md

 ### Preprints

-* A. Rojo-Francàs, **F. Isaule**, and Bruno Juliá-Díaz, _On the direct diagonalization method for a few particles trapped in harmonic potentials_, arXiv:2202.12749.
+* A. Rojo-Francàs, **F. Isaule**, and Bruno Juliá-Díaz, _On the direct diagonalization method for a few particles trapped in harmonic potentials_.
 [arXiv:2202.12749](https://arxiv.org/abs/2202.12749).

 ### Publications